stefannovak/stefannovak/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=stefannovak&layout=donut)](https://github.com/anuraghazra/github-readme-stats)

+Not many contributions from 2024 due to using Azure Pipelines for version control at my new company.
 <!--
 **stefannovak/stefannovak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.